RxSwiftCommunity/RxGRDB/README.md

 Instead, to be notified of each transaction that impacts any of several requests, use [DatabaseRegionObservation.rx.changes](#databaseregionobservationrxchangesinstartimmediately).

-And when you need to fetch database values from several requests, use [ValueObservation.rx.fetch](#valueobservationrxfetchinstartimmediatelyscheduler).
+And when you need to fetch database values from several requests, use [ValueObservation.rx.observe](#valueobservationrxobserveinstartimmediatelyscheduler).

 ---